ACM SIG Bylaws: SIGDOC

 - These bylaws may be amended by a majority vote of the Council, or by a vote of SIGDOC's members as provided below.
 With the approval of SIGDOC's Executive Committee and the Executive Committee of the ACM, 2/3 of all members of the SIG Board may amend Article 1 of these Bylaws without a referendum of the members.

 - Amendments to these Bylaws may be proposed by SIGDOC's Executive Committee, the SIG Board, or a petition of 1% of the voting members of SIGDOC.
-All proposed amendments must be approved, prior to being submitted for a vote of the membership, by the Chairman of both the SIG Board and the Constitution and Bylaws Committee of the ACM after the Executive Director of ACM has provided his advice.
+All proposed amendments must be approved, prior to being submitted for a vote of the membership, by the Chair of both the SIG Board and the Constitution and Bylaws Committee of the ACM after the Executive Director of ACM has provided his advice.

 - The ballot on the proposed amendment(s) will be conducted among the eligible voters by ACM headquarters following the procedures of the ACM for voting Bylaw amendments, unless a different procedure has been approved by the SIG Board.
 The proposal is adopted only if at least 2/3 of the effective votes of returned ballots approve it, and only if at least 1/4 of the ballots are returned.
-The Secretary- Treasurer will send a clean copy of the amended Bylaws to the Executive Director of ACM and to the Chairman of the SIG Board.
+The Secretary- Treasurer will send a clean copy of the amended Bylaws to the Executive Director of ACM and to the Chair of the SIG Board.

 Article 14.
 Dissolution